Stackclash/5e-vault/5. Mechanics/Tables/Special Features What Quirk Does It Have.md

 obsidianUIMode: preview
 cssclasses: json5e-note
 tags:
   - compendium/src/5e/dmg
+aliases:
-aliases: ["Special Features; What Quirk Does It Have"]
+  - Special Features; What Quirk Does It Have
 ---
 # Special Features; What Quirk Does It Have
 *Source: Dungeon Master's Guide p.
 141*